equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 The laptop comes with i5 and i7 option.
 Go with i7.
 Those extra $200 will do quite the difference.

+> Update 25.03.2018: [D. Klos](http://disq.us/p/1r88bqy) had good point
+> that i5 version will have better battery life and it's still 4
+> phisical cores.
+So  if battery life is priority and
+>  you don't need dedicated graphical card then i5 version is good choice.

 ### Battery

 I was running integration tests (complex Ruby on Rails application with